Ultimate Guide to Iceland in July

 Day Four

-Have a rest day and recharge in Reykjavik, or spend the day getting to know the capital city’s restaurants, boutiques, museums, galleries, and nightlife.
+Have a rest day and recharge in Reykjavik.
 The 24-hour Reykjavik City Card is a popular option for visitors who plan to hit more than one Reykjavik attraction.
-Once purchased, the car provides admission to the zoo, museums, galleries, public pools, and more.
+Once purchased, the card provides admission to the zoo, museums, galleries, public pools, and more.

 Day Five